BDC’s Camper Leader Program is a unique summer opportunity for our oldest campers (rising 9th and 10th graders).

 Camper Leader applicants must be:

-- Familiar with the routines and expectations of BDC through past camp experience and/or work with young children;
+- Familiar with the routines and expectations of BDC or through other past camp and/or work experience with children;

-- Able to demonstrate an ability to communicate effectively, set and achieve personal goals, demonstrate positive and effective leadership among peers and young children, be self-reflective, and appropriately express emotions;
+- Able to demonstrate an ability to communicate effectively, set and achieve personal goals, demonstrate positive and effective leadership among peers and young children, be self-reflective, and act as a positive role model;

-- Able to document current abilities in activity areas through past experience, portfolios, certificates, and recommendation.
+- Able to document current abilities in activity areas through past experience, portfolios, certificates, and by formal recommendation or interview upon request.

 A limited number of CLs are accepted to the BDC CL Program each summer.
 Applicants are accepted on the basis of submitted material, past experience, program availability, and in some instances at the camp director request, a personal interview.
 Please contact our office by telephone (888) 396-CAMP(2267), or email firstname.lastname@example.org with further questions.